yiwen26/WindChaser/Docs/README.md

 * vali - A Ture/False logic input to decide whether split training data to validation dataset.

 Returns:

-Numpy array to time-series forecasts.
+Numpy array of time-series forecasts.

 Raises:
 * ValueError - If input data is not .csv file.